-The Environmental Protection Agency (EPA) Clean Air Interstate Rule (CAIR) requires reductions in SO2 and NO_x emissions in 28 states, including Missouri, and became effective July 11, 2005.
-The reduction in both SO2 and NO_x emissions will be accomplished through establishment of permanent statewide caps for NO_x effective January 1, 2009, and SO2 effective January 1, 2010.
+The Environmental Protection Agency (EPA) Clean Air Interstate Rule (CAIR) requires reductions in SO_2 and NO_x emissions in 28 states, including Missouri, and became effective July 11, 2005.
+The reduction in both SO_2 and NO_x emissions will be accomplished through establishment of permanent statewide caps for NO_x effective January 1, 2009, and SO_2 effective January 1, 2010.
 More restrictive caps will be effective on January 1, 2015.
-KCP&L's coal-fired plants located in Missouri are subject to CAIR, while its coal-fired plants in Kansas are not
+KCP&L's coal-fired plants located in Missouri are subject to CAIR, while its coal-fired plants in Kansas are not.

 KCP&L expects to meet the emissions reductions required by CAIR at its Missouri plants through a combination of pollution control capital projects and the purchase of emission allowances in the open market as needed.
 The final rule establishes a market-based cap-and-trade program.
 Missouri will establish an emission allowance allocation mechanism through a State Implementation Plan (SIP) that is expected to be issued by December 2006.
-Facilities will demonstrate compliance with CAIR by holding sufficient allowances for each ton of SO2 emission allowances transferable among all regulated facilities within the 28 CAIR states.
-KCP&L will also be allowed to utilize unused SO2 emission allowances that it has banked from previous years of the Acid Rain Program to meet the more stringent CAIR requirements.
-At December 31, 2005, KCP&L had over 125,000 tons of SO2 emission allowances, which are recorded in inventory at zero cost.
-KCP&L is permitted to sell excess SO2 emission allowances in accordance with KCP&L's comprehensive energy plan as approved by the MPSC and KCC.
-During 2005, KCP&L sold SO2 emission allowances for proceeds of \$61.0 million.
+Facilities will demonstrate compliance with CAIR by holding sufficient allowances for each ton of SO_2 and NO_x emitted in any given year with SO_2 emission allowances transferable among all regulated facilities nationwide and NO_x emission allowances transferable among all regulated facilities within the 28 CAIR states.
+KCP&L will also be allowed to utilize unused SO_2 emission allowances that it has banked from previous years of the Acid Rain Program to meet the more stringent CAIR requirements.
+At December 31, 2005, KCP&L had over 125,000 tons of SO_2 emission allowances, which are recorded in inventory at zero cost.
+KCP&L is permitted to sell excess SO_2 emission allowances in accordance with KCP&L's comprehensive energy plan as approved by the MPSC and KCC.
+During 2005, KCP&L sold SO_2 emission allowances for proceeds of \$61.0 million.
 See Note 5 for more information.